satansdeer/satansdeer.github.com/content/legacy-posts/build-it-and-they-will-not-come/index.md

 In the first phase, progress feels concrete.

-You add features.
-You fix bugs.
-You polish the UI.
-You record a demo.
-You ship another version.
+You add features, fix bugs, polish the UI, record a demo, and ship another version.
 Every day produces something visible.

 Then you reach the second phase: